Pantagrueliste/Amanuensis/README.md

 Amanuēsis is a Python application, tailored specifically for researchers in the Digital Humanities.
-Leveraging natural language processing and large language models, it is designed to accelerate normalization tasks for large-scale text data, transforming old and complex texts into a more digestible format.
+Leveraging natural language processing and large language models, it is designed to accelerate normalization tasks for large-scale text data, transforming old and complex texts into a more legible format.
 This preparation is crucial for further digital analysis and manipulation.
 With Amanuēsis, you can make your text data more legible and accessible, streamlining an otherwise long and rebarbative task.